-For engines with an SCR system, in most cases the exhaust system needs to be supplemented by a silencer.
+For engines with exhaust gas aftertreatment system, in most cases the exhaust system needs to be supplemented by a silencer.

-More information on the positioning of SCR components can be found in the SCR system installation manual.
+More information on the positioning of exhaust gas aftertreatment system components can be found in 01:07 Exhaust gas aftertreatment.